surfiniaburger/legendary-potato/README.md

 Our journey led us to a key discovery: the base `gpt-oss` model is so well-aligned that it resists generating adversarial content.
 We had to develop a sophisticated, multi-step RAG pipeline to jailbreak the jailbreaker, demonstrating a critical vulnerability class.
 ZK-RedTeam is not just a tool; it's a demonstration of *why* verifiable auditing is so essential.

-Of course.
-Here is the final, definitive `README.md` for your project.
-It has been completely rewritten to tell the powerful, multi-chapter story of your journey and discoveries.
-This is the document that will introduce the judges to your incredible work.

 ---